Aarhus University Seal

 Bibliometric analyses are quantitative studies of publications and publishing patterns.

 The analyses often result in metrics that are increasingly being used to shed light on the influence and dissemination of researchers or publications.
-The metrics should not stand alone as a yardstick for research quality.

 Applications